mchennig/RPA-SoSe2021-Team6/README.md

 ### Important Variables
-- `organizationFile`: Path to the organization file with the mapping of organizations to BPs and additional information
+- `organizationFile`: Path to the organization file with the mapping of organizations to BPs and additional information.
+If the file should be placed somwhere else, changes might be neccessary.
 - `OUT: organizationName`: Contains the organization's name
 - `OUT: organizationCommercialRegister`: Contains the number of the trade register entry